-Edmonds CC provides a healthy and safe learning environment.
-The college does not permit students whose behavior, judgment, or functioning is impaired by alcohol and/or drugs to attend classes or participate in college activities.
-The Counseling Resource Center provides referral services but no direct treatment for alcohol or drug-related problems.
-The Counseling Resource Center uses online alcohol assessment tool such as Rethinking Drinking and alcoholscreening.org sites that can be accessed at edcc.edu/counseling/substance-abuse-information.html
+EC provides a healthy and safe learning environment.
+The college does not permit students whose behavior, judgment, or functioning is impaired by alcohol and/o drugs to attend classes or participate in college activities.
+The Counseling and Resource Center provides referral services but no direct treatment for alcohol or drug-related problems.
+The Counselingand Resource Center uses online alcohol assessment tool such as Rethinking Drinking and alcoholscreening.org sites that can be accessed at edmonds.edu/counseling/substance-abuse-information.html